Bahar (film): Plot

-The story revolves around Lata, who lives a wealthy lifestyle with her parents and they would like her to marry the wealthy Shekhar; she initially approves of it.
-Shortly thereafter, she meets Vasant Kumar, they fall in love and marry.
+The story revolves around Lata, who lives a wealthy lifestyle with her parents who wish for her to marry the wealthy Shekhar which she initially approves of.
+Shortly thereafter, she meets Vasant Kumar, and they fall in love and marry.
 Heartbroken and angry, Shekhar starts to investigate Vasant's background.
 He finds out that Vasant's real name is Ashok, an editor for a magazine.
 What happens in Ashok's or Vasant Kumar's life?